BFA University of Washington

 MFA Rhode Island School of Design

-Associate Professor of Art Kathryn Hagy joined Mount Mercy's Art department in 2003.
+Associate Professor of Art Kathryn Hagy joined Mount Mercy's Art and Design Program in 2003.
 She holds a Master's degree from Rhode Island School of Design, where she earned the Award of Excellence in Printmaking.
+She is currently pursuing a doctorate in higher education and student affairs at the University of Iowa.

-Hagy has had numerous teaching and career positions in the art field, including working as a gallery director in Seattle, a professional organizer in New York City, and a fine art printer at a gallery in New York City.
-She has taught art at Ewha Woman's University in Seoul, South Korea, as well as at the Rhode Island School of Design, where she served as a pre-college drawing instructor and an adjunct faculty member for the winter-term session in France.
+Hagy has had numerous teaching and career positions in the art field, including working as a gallery director in Seattle, and a fine art printer at a New York City gallery.
+She taught art at Ewha Woman's University in Seoul, South Korea, as well as at the Rhode Island School of Design, where she served as a pre-college drawing instructor and an adjunct faculty member for their winter-term session in France.

-In 2010 Hagy exhibited her work in a two-person show at the Krause Gallery in Providence, Rhode Island and a group exhibit at the Center for Fine Art Photography in Fort Collins, Colorado.
-Her work will also be included in an Iowa Invitational exhibit later this year at the ICON Gallery in Fairfield, Iowa and a group exhibit at the 1708 Gallery in Richmond, Virginia.
-She exhibits her work both nationally and internationally in such venues as the Royal Museum of Fine Arts in Antwerp, Belgium, the International Print Center New York, David Winton Bell Gallery at Brown University in Providence, Rhode Island, and the Cedar Rapids Museum of Art and CSPS/Legion Arts in Cedar Rapids, Iowa.
+She exhibits her work both nationally and internationally and has show work in such venues as the Royal Museum of Fine Arts in Antwerp, Belgium, the International Print Center New York, David Winton Bell Gallery at Brown University in Providence, Rhode Island, and the Cedar Rapids Museum of Art in Cedar Rapids, Iowa.